Sylvia Tait: Career

 Her work is in many public gallery collections such as the Vancouver Art Gallery and Musée d'art contemporain de Montréal.
-She was a member of the Canadian Society of Graphic Art (1963), and the Malaspina Printmakers, Vancouver, BC (1978).
+She was a member of the Canadian Society of Graphic Art (1963), and the Malaspina Printmakers, Vancouver, British Columbia (1978).

 Exhibitions and influences

 Tait has exhibited in Canada, Mexico and Ecuador since the 1950s.
-Since 1977, Tait has been represented by the Bau-Xi Gallery in Vancouver, BC.
+Since 1977, Tait has been represented by the Bau-Xi Gallery in Vancouver, British Columbia.
 Tait's work Aquascapes was installed at the West Vancouver Pool in 2004, and fully restored in 2013.